jeremyong/klein/docs/index.md

 - Geometric product (used to compose group actions)
 - Exterior product (used to meet entities)
 - Regressive product (used to join entities)
-- Sandwich operators (defined via the call operator on rotors, translators, and motors)
+- Sandwich operators (defined via the call operator on planes, rotors, translators, and motors)
+- Inner product (used for metric measurements and to project entities)
 - Standard arithmetic operations
 - Line exponentiation to generate motors
 - Motor logarithm to compute the motor axis